 Games encourage everyone to focus on working together as a team to complete an objective.
 There are also options that allow employees to compete, solve a problem, or build something together.
 Try to find something that works with your company culture and make sure it is free to play.
+For instance, you can choose one of these trivia games, which would be free and engaging options for your team.
 Here are some free games that are excellent for virtual team building:

 - Among Us